Quick Start: Tilt Series

 The motion model shouldn’t have spatial resolution, as there is usually not enough signal in a single tilt movie average for such fine alignment.
 Thus, the grid resolution will be 1x1xN.
 A good value for N is the number of frames in the shortest movie in case you’re using a collection scheme that increases the dose (and thus the movie duration) at higher tilts.
 If you’re fractionating the dose in very fine steps and collecting with a small pixel size, N can be lower than the frame count to avoid overfitting.

 The CTF can usually be estimated well with a 2x2x1 defocus grid.
 You can use these estimates to monitor data collection.
 However, the values will be re-estimated later during tilt series pre-processing using a more robust model.
+Because of the low amount of signal per tilt movie, it might help to check Use Movie Sum.

 Particle positions obtained with BoxNet won’t be considered later.
 However, the masks will be.
-In tilt series mode, those are assumed to cover gold beads and other high-contrast artifacts, and will be used to fill image areas with zeros.
+In tilt series mode, those are assumed to cover gold beads and other high-contrast artifacts, and will be used to fill image areas with uncorrelated noise.
 You can quickly retrain BoxNet to mask out gold beads and not pick any particles.
 We would like to offer a pre-trained model for this purpose, but currently lack the training data.
 If you think such a model would be useful, please consider contributing training data!

 Export tilt series stacks for IMOD